mspsdi/.github/profile/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-If you are unable to access the demos, please visit [Get Access](https://forms.office.com/r/wjG4Wg4fuV) to learn more!

 ## Trademarks